6R1M5L07H/AiogramShopBot/TODO/2025-10-22_TODO_security-audit-findings.md

 - HSTS support (disabled by default, HTTPS only)
 - Permissions Policy to disable dangerous browser features
 - All middleware conditionally enabled via configuration
+- **Disabled by default** (not needed for pure API/webhook bots)

+**Design Decision:**
+Security headers are primarily relevant for browser-based applications.
+For pure API/webhook bots (no web UI), these headers provide minimal security benefit.
+Implementation kept for future use (admin dashboard, status pages) but disabled by default.
+More important security measures already implemented: Secret token validation, rate limiting, input validation, HTTPS/TLS, secret masking in logs.

 ---